FAQs for prospective students

 What kinds of cases does the Immigration Clinic handle?

-The Immigration Clinic focuses on representing immigrants facing deportation in proceedings before the Immigration Court.
+The Immigration Clinic focuses on representing immigrants facing deportation in proceedings before the Immigration Court and Board of Immigration Appeals and in related federal court litigation.
+The Clinic also represents clients in seeking benefits before US Citizenship and Immigration Services, such as U and T visas for survivors of crime and trafficking and Special Immigrant Juvenile petitions, while defending clients in their deportation cases.
 In recent years, many of our clients have been asylum seekers from Central America.
 However, we have clients from all over the world.
 Recently, we have had clients from Cameroon, Pakistan, Angola and the Democratic Republic of Congo as well as Mexico, Guatemala, El Salvador, Honduras and Nicaragua.
-Almost all of the Clinic’s clients have been in immigration detention at some point, and every semester we handle a few cases of individuals who are still in detention and will have their final hearings while detained.Back to top
+Almost all of the Clinic’s clients have been in immigration detention at some point, and every semester we handle a few cases of individuals who are still in detention.Back to top

 What types of lawyering can student attorneys expect to do in the Immigration Clinic?